Politics of North Korea: Political developments

 Portraits of the Eternal President, Kim Il Sung (left), and the Eternal General Secretary of the Workers' Party, Kim Jong Il (right).

 For much of its history, North Korean politics have been dominated by its adversarial relationship with South Korea.
 During the Cold War, North Korea aligned with the Soviet Union and the People's Republic of China.
 The North Korean government invested heavily in its military, hoping to develop the capability to reunify Korea by force if possible and also preparing to repel any attack by South Korea or the United States.
 Following the doctrine of Juche, North Korea aimed for a high degree of economic independence and the mobilization of all the resources of the nation to defend Korean sovereignty against foreign powers.

 In the wake of the collapse of the Soviet Union in the early 1990s and the loss of Soviet aid, North Korea faced a long period of economic crisis, including severe agricultural and industrial shortages.
 North Korea's main political issue has been to find a way to sustain its economy without compromising the internal stability of its government or its ability to respond to perceived external threats.
 Recently, North Korean efforts to improve relations with South Korea to increase trade and to receive development assistance have been mildly successful.
 North Korea has tried to improve its relations with South Korea by participating in the Pyeongchang Olympics, when Kim Jong Un sent his band and a few officials to visit South Korea.
 But North Korea's determination to develop nuclear weapons and ballistic missiles has prevented stable relations with both South Korea and the United States.
 North Korea has also experimented with market economics in some sectors of its economy, but these have had limited impact.

 Although there are occasional reports of signs of opposition to the government, these appear to be isolated, and there is no evidence of major internal threats to the current government.
-Some foreign analysts have pointed to widespread starvation, increased emigration through North Korea-China border, and new sources of information about the outside world for ordinary North Koreans as factors pointing to an imminent collapse of the regime.
+Some foreign analysts have pointed to widespread starvation as a factor that could threaten the regime's stability.
+Rising rates of defection through the North Korea-China border have also been cited by some analysts as a sign of internal instability, though others caution it may be premature to predict imminent collapse on that basis.
+Others have pointed to the regime's weakening ability to control North Koreans' access to outside information — via smuggled media, foreign radio broadcasts, and cross-border communication — as a further destabilizing factor.
 However, North Korea has remained stable in spite of more than a decade of such predictions.
 The Workers' Party of Korea maintains a monopoly on political power and Kim Jong Il remained the leader of the country until 2011, ever since he first gained power following the death of his father.